Post-pandemic solo travel will come with new challenges. Take it easy, take it slow, and fall in love with solo travel all over again.

 What do you love to do when you travel that you never do at home?
 Here are some travel alternatives you can enjoy close to home.

-To start the new year we have compiled for you the top solo travel posts of 2018 and the most popular solo travel posts of all time on Solo Traveler.
+To start the new year I have compiled the top solo travel posts of 2020 and the most popular solo travel posts of all time on Solo Traveler.

-Please share your thoughts and suggestions for Solo Traveler in our annual survey.
-You’ll be helping us plan for Solo Traveler 2019.
+Please share your thoughts and suggestions for Solo Traveler in our annual Reader Survey.
+Help us advocate for and serve you better!

 We can no longer take travel for granted.
 We must travel with more intent once we are set free to do so.
 Here are thoughts to help.

 It has been a wild ride these past few months.
 Looking ahead, here is my 2021 solo travel wish list, the countries I hope to visit and why.